-I had to find a method of curbing my inclinations or my business would never have even gotten started.
+I had to find a method of curbing my inclinations or my business would never have even got started.
 My process works as a focusing tool.
 It is also great if you are dealing with lots of new concepts as you set up your business.
-Use it if you need alternative or additional tools to get everything automated and easier for you to manage.
+Use it if you need alternative or additional tools to automate and make everything easier for you to manage.

-The truth for a lot of coaches, trainers, consultants, and similar business owners is that they aren’t very comfortable with tech or are just plain scared of it.
-The paralysis this can cause is not helpful and can lead to buying unsuitable services or signing up for software and platforms that you will regret later.
+Many small business owners, including virtual assistants, aren’t very comfortable with tech or are just plain scared of it.
+The paralysis this can cause is not helpful and can lead to buying unsuitable services or signing up for software and platforms that will lead to regret later.

 Follow the steps and find the tools you need rather than just the ones you want because they are often not the same thing.